EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 -----------------
-### 3.0 HOMING THE MOTORISED XYZ STAGE
+### 3. HOMING THE MOTORISED XYZ STAGE
 -----------------
 The first step required in setting up any experiment with the LEC is to home the XYZ stage.
 This is essential to ensure that the correct origin is used when finding and creating positions.
-To do this, click the Set Origin button in the user interface - you may have to scroll down the page to find it:
+To do this, click the `Set Origin` button in the user interface - you may have to scroll down the page to find it:

 ***Before homing the stage, make sure there are no objects that could obstruct the movement of the stage.
 Also, make sure not to use the app whilst the stage is homing as this could interfere with the process.***